 Located 30km east of Inverell on 11 hectares, the site facilities will include battery storage, solar photovoltaic (PV) modules, electrical transformers and inverters and other ancillary equipment.

-The project is expected to commence construction in mid-2018 and completed by early 2019.
+The project is expected to commence construction in early-2019 and completed by early 2020.

 Sapphire Solar - Project Timeline